opensecrets/parsefec/README.md

 ####Command Line:

     > python parsefec.py -i=<inputdir> -s=<schema.csv> -d=t -o=<outputdir> --logdir <logdir>
-    # Defaults directories and Schema 8.1 are included in the repo.
+    # Default directories and Schema 8.1 are included in the repo.

 ####As a library (in development 5/31/14):